chasewalker26/COP4331_Project/README.md

 - Christopher Gray - I completed the user story "As a user, I want to be able to contact the developers, so that I can get help with issues" U014

-- Omer Gul - I ompleted the user story "As a user, I want to add new items to my list using the IoT device, so that I save time and it is convenient for me" U025.
+- Omer Gul - I completed the user story "As a user, I want to add new items to my list using the IoT device, so that I save time and it is convenient for me" U025.

 - Anjali Ramsahai -